 Now create the mount point and mount ftp account data.

-allow_others is used to Allow access to other users.
-By default the mount point is only accessible to the user that mounted it and not even to root.
+Here option allow_others is used to Allow access to other users.
+By default the mount point is only accessible to the user who mounted it and not even to root.
+The remaining command is self explanatory.

 Check if you are able to see the ftp data